redfin/react-server/packages/react-server-examples/bike-share/README.md

 npm start -- --port=4000
 ```

-# Developing using Docker and Docker Compose
+# Developing using Docker and Docker Compose:

 These steps assume you are familiar with docker and already have it installed.
 Some basics: